JoryAnderson/JoryAnderson/README.md

 ### Welcome! 👋

 Thank you very much for visiting my portfolio.
-I recently began moving things around as I just discovered this description feature that isn't really advertised at all.
-I will be adding to this description, adding new projects, assignments, and continuing to move things around in the meantime.
+I've recently graduated and I'm still sort of transitioning from the "student lifestyle" and to one of full-time employment.
+I eventually hope to put some attention back to my side projects and progress those to completion.
+For now, I am content with sorting life out.
+Though please feel free to look through my projects!

 Feel free to poke around my pinned repositories!